 Probation.
-Students failing to attain a minimum cumulative 1.0 GPA in their first semester at MCC will be academically dismissed.
 Students who do not attain a minimum cumulative 2.0 GPA will be placed on academic probation for the following semester.

 A student who is placed on academic probation may be required by the Academic Dean to take a reduced course load.
 Students on academic probation may also be restricted from participation in extracurricular activities.
 Students on academic probation must enroll in ORN 010 Study Seminar during each semester of probation status.
 Students will be removed from probation at the time they earn a cumulative 2.0 GPA.